kndpio/kndp/website/docs/Install/Linux.md

 ### Node.js

-If Node.js is not installed, the script installs it using `nvm` (Node Version Manager).
-NVM allows you to manage multiple Node.js versions on the same system.
+If Node.js is not installed, the script installs it.

 ### Docker